Startup-Nights/website/content/pages/terms-and-conditions.md

       - title: 4.
 EVENTS ORGANIZED BY STARTUP NIGHTS AND/OR ITS AFFILIATED ENTITIES
         text:
           - >-
-            4.1 A refund of the tickets for conferences and events is only possible up to 14 days before the event.
-Refunds are only possible under certain conditions.
-Reasons for a refund of the ticket price
+            4.1 A refund of the tickets for conferences and events is not possible.
+Also in the event of a no-show (the ticket owner does not follow the event), there will be no refund of the ticket price.
-            are: i.
-Buying the wrong ticket.
           - >-
-            4.2 If the ticket is not returned within the time limit, no refund is possible.
-Additional claims are excluded.
-Thus, only the ticket price is refundable.
-In the event of a no-show (the ticket owner does not follow the event), there will be no refund of the ticket price.
+            4.2 The booking of a startup booth is binding and trigger invoicing.
+            The cancellation of a booked booth can only be refunded up until 1 month before the event.
+If you cancel less than one month before the event, no refund will be possible.
           - >-
             4.3 The tickets purchased are for your own personal use or that of your business only and may not be re-sold or transferred for